bpcvdhelm/Kubespray-4RPI4/README.md

 The cluster is reachable via the wlan0 Wifi connector and the Kubernetes cluster is communicating with each other via eth0 connector.
 I've chosen the IP addresses 10.0.0.11 to 10.0.0.14 for the Raspberry Pi eth0 addresses.

 ## Build
 The build is run with ansible from your desktop/laptop.
 The ansible install job running on your desktop/laptop will prepare node1 as the Kubernetes installing node.
 After that it will run a Kubespray ansible install job on node1.
-There are ansible scripts for implementing Kubernetes-dashboard, the Elasticsearch cluster and Kibana.
+After installing Kubernetes you'll execute ansible scripts for implementing Kubernetes-dashboard, the Elasticsearch cluster and Kibana.
 Finaly ansible scripts are available for implementing Filebeat and Metricbeat on each Raspberry Pi.
+All scripts are executed from your desktop/laptop.

-## The tasks
+## The tasks and scripts
 - At first you need to prepare the SD cards for the Pi's.
 Google for instructrions to install Ubuntu LTS on the raspberry PI's.
 - Then login to each ubuntu and configure the wlan0 wifi adapter with netplan.
 You can google howto do that or you can have a peek at the 01-prepare.yml file.
 - sh 01-prepare.sh